Mumbai court declares IPS officer Param Bir Singh `proclaimed offender' in extortion case | Law-Order

 - India

+Singh had last attended his office in May this year after which he went on leave.
+The state police had told the Bombay High Court last month that his whereabouts were not known.

-The crime branch of Mumbai Police, which is probing the case, had sought the proclamation, saying that the IPS officer could not be traced even after the issuance of a non-bailable warrant against him.
+The crime branch of Mumbai Police, which is probing the extortion case, had sought the proclamation against him, saying that the IPS officer could not be traced even after the issuance of a non-bailable warrant.

 Under section 82 of the Code of Criminal Procedure, a court can publish a proclamation requiring an accused to appear if a warrant issued against him or her cannot be executed.